- Viewing Profile: Reputation: Gilj

 You can run:

 - Full berserker gear.
-Gives primarily direct damage, which is better in general (no cap, extra damage against low-armor targets, benefits from vulnerability, works on objects that cannot be conditioned), but lower total output than the other two options.
+Gives primarily direct damage, which is better in general (no cap, extra damage against low-armor targets, benefits from vulnerability, works on objects that cannot be conditioned).
+With the May patch and Scope finally working, now deals comparable damage output with the other options on top of all of the above.
+Probably your best bet.

 - Rabid gear: Full condition damage.
 Almost as high as rampager damage output, but all your damage comes from conditions.
 On the plus side, however, you get a bunch of toughness, which makes you substantially harder to kill.